milosz-k/Eating-Calculator-App/README.md

 The app has also a innovative function which lets user to type any number of products and then the app optimizes amount of each given product to reach the user's daily nutritional goal.

 ## How to start?
-Download the repository and run TheEatingCalculator.exe file or run `python src/main.py`.
+Download the repository and run `pip install -r requirements.txt`.
+Then run TheEatingCalculator.exe file or run `python src/main.py`.
 App uses API to find products.
 I'm aware that it is using my personal tokens.
 In this case these tokens are free, so I decided to give open acces to .env file to make checking this application's working nature easier.
 I encourage you to modify the .env file with your own tokens.
 Acces to these tokens is free and available by this site: https://developer.nutritionix.com/signup.